pncsoares/javascript-solid-principles/README.md

-# SOLID principles in JavaScript

-The SOLID principles written in JavaScript.

 # SOLID principles

+> This repository contains the SOLID principles details and code examples written in various programming languages.

 ## Definition